-To get the best possible rate on your mortgage is will save you a great deal of money in the long run.
+To get the best possible rate on your mortgage, you will save you a great deal of money in the long run.
 Even if you already have a mortgage and you think that you are paying to much it could be worth shopping around for the best possible deal.
 So, how do you get the lowest possible rate?

 1. Credit scores